Author of Here, Bullet

 "[Turner] is a writer who is less warrior than observer, someone whose curiosity, knowledge and tenderness allow insight into landscapes and people that terrify the rest of us....Turner shows us soldiers who are invincible and wounded, a nation noble and culpable, and a war by turns necessary and abominable." —The Washington Post

 Brian Turner is a soldier-poet who is the author of two poetry collections, Phantom Noise (2010) and Here, Bullet (2005) which won the 2005 Beatrice Hawley Award, the New York Times “Editor's Choice” selection, the 2006 Pen Center USA "Best in the West" award, and the 2007 Poets Prize, among others.
+He also has a memoir, My Life as a Foreign Country (2014) that retraces his war experience.
 Turner served seven years in the US Army, to include one year as an infantry team leader in Iraq with the 3rd Stryker Brigade Combat Team, 2nd Infantry Division.
 Prior to that, he was deployed to Bosnia-Herzegovina in 1999-2000 with the 10th Mountain Division.
 Turner's poetry has been published in Poetry Daily, The Georgia Review, and other journals, and in the Voices in Wartime Anthology published in conjunction with the feature-length documentary film of the same name.
 Turner was also featured in Operation Homecoming, a unique documentary that explores the firsthand accounts of American servicemen and women through their own words.
 He earned an MFA from the University of Oregon and has lived abroad in South Korea.
 In 2009, Turner was selected as one of fifty United States Artists Fellows.

 Turner's second book of poems Phantom Noise (Alice James, 2010) was shortlisted for the 2010 T.S.
 Eliot Prize in Poetry.
 In the collection, Turner tells us what happens to a person and a culture when a soldier brings the war home with him.
 Poet Louis McKee wrote, "Turner's intention is neither to romanticize nor to protest the war but simply to bring its ironies and madness, its sad and difficult truths, into the light—a light that perhaps will exorcise the demons."
 Benjamin Percy writes: "There is the war we know—from Hollywood and CNN, about dirt-smeared soldiers disarming IEDs and roaring along in Humvees and kicking down the doors of terrorist hideouts—and then there is the battleground of the mind, the war that Brian Turner carried home with him like a rucksack full of dynamite....We might be able to change the channel, to turn the dial on the radio, to skim past a disturbing article, but Brian doesn’t have that luxury: because the news is in his head, the ghosts of Iraq have followed him home and he brings them to life with a staggering arsenal of talent."